AnaisAguiar1/Eutech/task_2/README.md

 The HTTP protocol is based on the client-server model, where a client (such as a web browser) sends a request to a server, and the server responds with a response that contains the requested resource (such as a web page).

-**The HTTP protocol by default uses port 80** for communication between clients and servers.
+**The HTTP protocol by default uses port 80** to communication between clients and servers.

 When a client, such as a web browser, sends an HTTP request to a server, the request is sent through the server's port 80, unless another port is explicitly specified.
 Similarly, when a web server responds to an HTTP request, the response is sent back to the client through port 80, unless another port is specified in the response.